FubarDevelopment/restsharp.portable/README.md

 # Changes #

+## 3.0.0 beta 09 ##

+Fix endless loop for OAuth2 and failed requests when a refresh token is available.

 ## 3.0.0 beta 07 ##

 Remember the OAuth2 refresh token when calling the ```GetCurrentToken``` function with a set